Friday, 6 February 2026

-GemLife's juggernaut continues: First SA Over 50s land lease community lodged
+GemLife’s juggernaut continues: first SA land lease community lodged

 “It’s going to bring a lot of retirees to the town – a bit of independent wealth, rather than just another housing development,” said Whittam Livestock owner Chris Whittam.

-The ASX-listed business has lodged a development application to build 266 single-storey homes for Overs 50s on 11.5 hectares in Strathalbyn, a town 60km from Adelaide.
+The ASX-listed business has lodged a development application to build 266 single-storey homes on 11.5 hectares in Strathalbyn, a town 60km from Adelaide.

 The Whittam family owns the majority of the land marked for the development, which also includes small sections of crown land and council reserves.